No activist can work in the public policy process for long without running across one or more conspiracy theories.

 Most authors of these studies present their (different) conclusions as to who is really giving the orders to everyone in the right-wing conspiracy.
 These books are credible only to those completely ignorant about the conservative movement — for example, a 1980 book, Thunder on the Right, by conservative turncoat Alan Crawford.
 The best thing that can be said about Crawford’s book is that some pages are without factual errors.

-Even the most bizarre conspiracy theories convince some people, probably because an organization, where somebody is the boss, is much easier to describe and to understand than is a movement, which includes many independent leaders.
+Even the most bizarre conspiracy theories convince some people, probably because an organization, where somebody is the boss, is much easier to describe and to understand than a movement, which includes many independent leaders.

 Finally, computer technology has enabled anyone to create a unique conspiracy theory, complete with documented links.
 Anyone can get on the internet and call up www.namebase.org/nbindex.htmll, click on “Proximity Search,” and type in the name of any conservative leader or prominent organization.